-1.3.1 Actively seek input and opinions from the Delta to inform decisions impacting the region.
+1.3.1 Actively seek input and opinions from the diverse populations of the Delta to inform decisions impacting the region.

 1.3.3 Foster communication between Delta interests for improved, coordinated action.

-1.6 Collaborate with partners on communicating about shared projects, e.g. Delta Awareness Campaign, abandoned vessel abatement, invasive species, etc.
+1.5 Collaborate with partners on communicating about shared projects (e.g. Delta Awareness Campaign, flood awareness and preparedness, abandoned vessel abatement, and invasive species).